-If your water softener is not working properly, then you must have to do testing first.
+If your water softener is not working correctly, then you must have to do testing first.
 It is necessary for you to test the hardness level of the output water.
 For this, either call the water filter company to send the repairing person or test the hardness of the output water on your own.
 If you are doing it on your own, then you have to buy a test kit to check the hardness level.

 Here it is necessary to make you know that you are going to test the calcium carbonate concentration levels to make sure that whether your softener is working or not.
 The concentration level is measured in ppm or mg/l.
 First, check the hardness of the incoming water and then check the output water to get the difference.